 Meredith is a native of Indiana who relocated to the Baton Rouge area in 2014.
 She majored in Fine Arts with a minor in Art History at Indiana University.
-After spending 10 years working in retail management, Meredith decided to make a career shift, joining the Emerge team in late 2015.
+After spending 10 years working in retail management, Meredith decided to make a career shift and joined the Emerge team in late 2015.
 She supports many departments within the organization, bringing her knowledge and experience in management to help support and staff the Children’s Development Center team.
 Meredith’s favorite part of her job is interacting with the families and seeing the impact that therapy is making in their lives.

 Doug joined The Emerge Center in January 2019.
 Prior to this he worked in public accounting for over 6 years.
 He graduated from Southeastern Louisiana University with a degree in Accounting.
 He enjoys spending time with his wife and daughter, going to the movies, and watching LSU and the New Orleans Saints.

 Administrative & Reception Specialist

 Leslie is a native of central Louisiana.
-She graduated from Louisiana State University at Alexandria in May 2015 with Bachelors of Science in Psychology.
+She graduated from Louisiana State University at Alexandria in 2015 with Bachelors of Science in Psychology.
 Leslie joined the Emerge team in August 2015 as a Registered Line Technician.
 She now is the Business office Receptionist.
 She moved to New Roads on False River in 2015, which was a dream come true because she loves the water.
 She loves to swim and go boating with the family.
-Other hobbies include fishing and hunting during deer season with my dad.
-Newly married, she and her husband are looking forward to the calm after the wedding storm and enjoy spending some time together and travel.
+Her other hobbies include fishing and hunting during deer season with my dad.

 Medical Billing Specialist